bsmith89/StrainFacts-manuscript/doc/submission.md

 Similarly, we made several modifications to the MixtureS [@Li2021] code allowing us to run it directly on simulated metagenotypes and compare the results to StrainFacts and Strain Finder outputs.
-Patch files describing each set of changes are included in the Supplementary Materials.
-All other code and metadata needed to re-run these analyses is available at
+Patch files describing each set of changes, as well as all other code and metadata needed to re-run our analyses are available at
 <https://doi.org/10.5281/zenodo.5942586>.
 For reproducibility, analyses were performed using Snakemake [@Molder2021] and with a Singularity container [@Kurtzer2017] that can be obtained